 First, we’ll sign in to Hypermode and create our first workspace if we haven’t done that yet.
 Sign in to Hypermode

-Once we’ve signed in and created a workspace, we’ll meet our Sidekick agent.
-Sidekick is included with the Hypermode free tier and is a great way to get started with Hypermode Agents by learning how to interact with agents and add connections.
-Sidekick Connections give our agents access to external tools and services, such as Google Calendar, email, GitHub, our CRM, and more.
-Sidekick has access to the Google Calendar connection by default.
-Let’s start by asking Sidekick what they can help us with.
-Sidekick user message It looks like Sidekick can be a lot more helpful if we connect our Google Calendar.
+Once we’ve signed in and created a workspace, we’ll meet your first agent Tom Anderson.
+Tom is included with the Hypermode free tier and is a great way to get started with Hypermode Agents by learning how to interact with agents and add connections.
+Sidekick Connections give our agents access to external tools and services, such as Google Calendar, email, Slack, and more.
+Let’s start by asking Tom what they can help us with.
+Tom Anderson user message It looks like Tom can be a lot more helpful if we connect our Google Calendar.

-Let’s configure the Google Calendar connection so Sidekick can access our calendar and help us prepare for meetings.
-Select the “Configure agent connections” button and follow the authorization flow to connect your Google Calendar.
+Let’s configure the Google Calendar connection so Tom can access our calendar and help us prepare for meetings.
+Select the “Connections” tab and follow the authorization flow to connect your Google Calendar.

 Chat and tools